vvscode/docs/docs/voice/number-administration/create-an-instance.md

 ---
-title: "Create an instance"
+title: Create an instance
-excerpt: ""
+excerpt: ''
-hidden: "true"
+hidden: 'true'
 ---
 As a second step, you need to create an instance with the ‘authorization’ string received from the authentication response (above).